 As an experienced pilot Paul instructs advanced air and ground based Radio Direction Finding (RDF) techniques in support of Search and Rescue (SAR), and is one of a few civilian pilots to have graduated from the Canadian Department of National Defence (DND) - Search Master Program.

 Paul is a designated Industry Canada Spectrum Management examiner for restricted radio operator’s certificates (ROC-A), and FLIR (ITC) Level I Thermographer.
 In addition, Paul has extensive teaching experience as the lead instructor of the only resident based TSS (Designate) Certification Training Program of its kind.
 In addition, Paul has taught at Sheridan College in the Investigation—Public and Private Program for 2nd year students and remains a part-time faculty member at Sheridan College.

 Paul has provided technical lectures at both Ryerson University and Seneca College.
 He has also conducted workshops for ASIS, CSIS, IABTI, NATIA, ERII and other prestigious organizations.
-Paul is a long time member of the International Association of Bomb Technicians and Investigators (IABTI) Region VII, and the Canadian Association of Defence and Security Industries (CADSI).
+Paul is a long time member of the International Association of Bomb Technicians and Investigators (IABTI) Region VII.

 Paul is an appointed member of the Espionage Research Institute International (ERII) advisory board.

 Mark Bernard (2A)Mark is regarded as a Cybersecurity thought Leader.
 In 2002 Mark founded the Atlantic Canada High Technology Crime Investigation Association.

 In 2015 Mark published the first NIST Cybersecurity Framework Foundation course.

 Mark was trained by IBM on IBM’s AS400 and worked with IBM Global Services on a Red Team conducting penetration testing against off shore financial institutions.